Paris Carnegie Public Library: Librarians

 The Paris Women's Club operated its library until the new library building opened and donated their book collection, housed in the Bibo Building on West Court Street, to the library.
 Jane Bishop became the first librarian at the Women's Club Library; she received a salary of $2.00 per week.
 When Bishop resigned Emma Boyd became the library's first librarian in its new building.
 Following Boyd a number of others served as librarian, Ruth Link, Cressie Strimple, Minnie Denton, and Leota Price all held the post.
 In 1929 Nina Dulin Russell took over librarian from Price, she held the post until 1961.
 Her tenure was the longest of any librarian in Paris Library's history.
 Russell was trained as a librarian at the University of Illinois and served as first assistant librarian from 1924 to 1929 before becoming head librarian.
-After Russell's tenure the post was held by Alice Feutz from 1962–1969, Susanne J. Spicer from 1969–1982, Judy Caveney from 1982-1988.
+After Russell's tenure the post was held by Alice Feutz from 1962 to 1969, Susanne J. Spicer from 1969 to 1982, Judy Caveney from 1982 to 1988.
 As of 2006 Teresa Pennington has held the post since 1988.